Sharly Mabussi

-Sharly Mabussi (born 27 May 1997) is a Congolese professional footballer who plays as a left back for Oțelul Galați.
+Sharly Mabussi (born 27 May 1997) is a Congolese professional footballer who plays as a left-back.

 Early life

 Mabussi was born and raised in Kinshasa, Democratic Republic of the Congo.

 Club career

+He joined Laval academy in 2013 after four years playing at Stade mayennais.
+In January 2018 he signed his first professional contract.

 FC Edmonton

 On 7 January 2021, Mabussi signed with Canadian Premier League side FC Edmonton.
 On February 9, 2022, the club announced that Mabussi and all but two other players would not be returning for the 2022 season.